Skip to main content

 For example, if a guest interacted with Paid Search, Meta, and then Messages before booking, the booking will be attributed to Messages.

-Best for: Comparing results with your legacy dashboards or other external analytics tools.
-It also helps identify which campaign or channel typically provides the final push to conversion.
+Best for: Identifying which campaign or channel typically provides the final push to conversion.

 Summary